jgoodson/fire-cb-2021-training/content/transcriptomics_module/intro1.md

 If you choose to run FastQC on your own computer, ensure that you have at least 15 GB of free space on your hard drive first.
 This method is also only advisable if you are on a fast on-campus internet connection.
 Finally, you will need Java installed on your computer.
 If none of these apply, please don't use this method and skip to method 2.
 Download FastQC from the link above, choosing either "FastQC v0.11.8 (Win/Linux zip file)" if you run Windows or "FastQC v0.11.8 (Mac DMG image)" if you have a Mac.
 Extract the file you downloaded and run FastQC following the instructions for either version.

-Next, you will pick one of the SRA datasets from `transcriptomics` folder. **Do not use the SRR13639979 dataset in the examples.** Connect to the server with your SFTP program of choice and navigate to `/shared/data/`.
-Enter either the `tcruzi` or `leishmania` folders and download one dataset (both the `_1.fastq.gz` and `_2.fastq.gz` files).
+Next, you will pick one of the SRA datasets from `transcriptomics` folder. **Do not use the SRR13639979 dataset in the examples.** Connect to the server with your SFTP program of choice and navigate to `/shared/data/transcriptomics`.
+Download one dataset to your computer (both the `_1.fastq.gz` and `_2.fastq.gz` files).
 Finally, in the FastQC program go to the open file menu, navigate to, and select the two `.fastq.gz` files you downloaded from the server.
 This will take a few minutes to analyze both files and should show you the progress as it works.

 #### Run FastQC remotely on compute-1 and download the results